Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 - Catches breakouts faster during high volatility

-- Reduces whipsaws during sideways markets
+- Reduces whipsaws during sideways action

 - Maintains trend direction without constant recalculation

-- Works consistently across different asset classes
+- Works across different asset classes

 How to add Volatility Adjusted Moving Average Indicator to TradingView?